hputnam/Geoduck_handbook/Geoduck_aquaculture.md

   - *identification of sex and reproductive status*

 #####  * *COMBATING CLIMATE CHANGE!*
-  - *Can '"stress priming" increase tolerance under Ocean Acidification?*
+  - *can '"stress priming" (or conditioning) increase tolerance to ocean acidification?*

 #####   * *photos, tables, and figures!*